brito/InsuranceUnited/README.md

 * Wednesday, November 28
   * "looks like it works"
     * calculate and filter policies
+      * add special data rules on policy fields
+        * update name and legend - ok
+        * add insured to data array when cloning
+        * remove data when removing insured
     * data.onchange: save state
       * restore state
         * from mock